-Goal #1: Provide a safe learning environment with access to standards-aligned curriculum, highly qualified teachers, and a broad course of study.

-Goal #2: All students will attain competency in the core content areas as evidenced through documented growth on the CAASPP

-(SBAC) assessment and/or NWEA MAP assessment.

-Goal #3: Increased or improved services for high-needs students.

-Goal #4: Maintain a positive school climate and increase meaningful parent engagement.
+- Goal #1: Provide a safe learning environment with access to a standards-aligned curriculum, highly qualified teachers, and a broad course of study. - Goal #2: All students will attain competency in the core content areas as evidenced through documented growth on the CAASPP (SBAC) assessments and NWEA MAP assessments. - Goal #3: Increased or improved services for high-needs students. - Goal #4: Maintain a positive school climate and increase meaningful parent engagement.